ripple/dactyl/README.md

 ## Style Checking

 The style checker is experimental.
+It is only suitable for English text.
 It reports several details about document contents that may be helpful for identifying documents whose readability you could improve.
 These details are:

 - Discouraged words and phrases.
 - Page length details.